 Another thing to note.
 If you have an IRA, you can take up to $10,000 out of your IRA penalty-free for a first-time home purchase.
 If you are married, your spouse can do the same – and “first-time home” is defined pretty loosely.

 Borrowing From Your 401k To Buy A Home Is Not Optimal

 I understand the FOMO of wanting to own your property, or at least own your own house so you can stop paying rent.
 Real estate FOMO is the illest.
 It's the American dream.
 Unlike owning stocks, which provide no utility or joy, at least with a house, it provides shelter and you can create wonderful memories with loved ones.

-Instead of borrowing from your 401(k), you’re much better off building your after-tax savings and investments that can provide for a 20% downpayment.
-If you don’t have at least a 20% downpayment in cash plus a buffer equal to 10% of the value of the house, you probably cannot afford to buy your first home.
+Instead of borrowing from your 401k or IRA to buy a home, you're much better off building your after-tax savings and investments that can provide for a 20% downpayment.
+If you don't have at least a 20% downpayment in cash plus a buffer equal to 10% of the value of the house, you probably cannot afford to buy your first home.